 Why use anything but the intensity distribution?

-For those researchers with a focus towards detecting even small amounts of aggregation, the best choice in most cases is the intensity distribution .
+For those researchers with a focus on detecting even small amounts of aggregation, the best choice in most cases is the intensity distribution.
 (Alternatively, yet rarely, the volume=mass distribution helps to get an idea of the quantity of aggregation).
-In this case, the comment about data quality is not as urgent a concern as with the number results.
+In this case, the comment about data quality is not as urgent a concern as with the numerical results.

 Can two peaks reduce to one?

 For more details also check the Zetasizer Manual.
 You can find this installed with the software under Start – All Programs – Malvern Instruments – Zetasizer Software – Manuals – Man0485-1.1 (Zetasizer Nano user manual).pdf or download just the manual.
-The paragraph titled “Intensity, volume and number distributions” is on page 11-5 in Chapter 11 on Size Theory.
+The paragraph with the title “Intensity, volume and number distributions” is on page 11-5 in Chapter 11 on Size Theory.

-For more information a recorded Webex titled “Intermediate concepts in dynamic light scattering: intensity-volume-number” is available for viewing.
+For more information, the Webex “Intermediate concepts in dynamic light scattering: intensity-volume-number” is available for viewing.
 And our website also lists an application note demonstrating the effect on a lysozyme + arginine sample.
+Finally, you might like our article “Light Scattering and Nanoparticles” which we published in Materials Today.

 - Electrophoretic mobility tips for proteins